 Prospective applicants and applicants understand that they are taking part in a confidential professional assessment process.
 Each individual is personally and professionally responsible to maintain the integrity of the assessment and their profession by conforming to the rules of conduct stipulated by the AIMG Program, and as applicable, those of College of Physicians and Surgeons of Alberta.

-NOTE: Visitors to the AIMG Program office must use the front entrance at HMRB G06.
+NOTE: When the office reopens to the public (after COVID-19 pandemic), visitors to the AIMG Program office must use the front entrance at HMRB G06.
 Access to staff offices is restricted.
 Unauthorized entry to staff offices is strictly prohibited.

 In applying to participate in the AIMG Program, each applicant agrees to abide by all regulations, as well as oral and written instructions controlling the conduct of each stage of the AIMG Program assessment process.
 These regulations are intended to preserve the integrity of the AIMG Program by providing processes that yield valid and reliable results.